Greece Travel Guide logo

 Ferries and Flights to Mykonos

-If you arrive from abroad and you need to get to Pireaus to catch the ferry to Mykonos I recommend George the Famous Taxi Driver.
+If you arrive from abroad at Athens Venizelos International Airport and you need to get to Pireaus to catch the ferry to Mykonos I recommend George the Famous Taxi Driver.
 Plus if you have some time to spare, as some of you will, you can do a little tour of the city.
 For your return to Athens from Mykonos I also recommend using him to get to your hotel or the airport.
-When the ferries arrive in Pireaus there are usually just 3 or 4 taxis waiting for several hundred disembarking passengers.
-You will be very relieved to see a guy holding up a sign with your name on it.
-See his website at www.greecetravel.com/taxi
+Otherwise the X96 Bus is the easiest way to get between the airport and Pireaus and it runs 24 hours a day.
+If you get to Pireaus before midnight the metro should still be running.
+Otherwise there are usually plenty of taxis waiting in the port when the ferry comes in.

 Internet Access on Mykonos